lweitkamp/triton_exercises/src/introduction/launch_grid.md

     return output
 ```

-This might not look very dynamic since we hard code the value of `BLOCK_SIZE`, but we will figure out later how to set
-this value almost optimally in the optimization section.
+Of course, we have hard-coded the value of `BLOCK_SIZE=1` above.
+We will see ways of dynamically changing this in the [Optimization](/optimization/optimization.md) chapter.